Budoheiwa/Disnetcom/README.md

 sudo apt install -y docker.io
 sudo systemctl enable docker --now
 ```
+- Or get some documentations on [Docker](https://www.docker.com/)

-> Now you can get started with using docker, with sudo.
+> Now you can get started using docker, with sudo.

 - If you want to add yourself to the docker group to use docker without sudo, an additional step is needed:
 ```